 A methods course of study in Comprehensive School Health with emphasis on teaching strategies which develop elementary school childrens' ability to make intelligent, sound, personal and community health decisions.
+Prerequisite(s): Admission to Teacher Education Program.

-All courses in the College of Education numbered above 499 bave a prerequisite of junior status or permission of the dean of the College of Education.
+All courses in the College of Education numbered above 499 have a prerequisite of junior status or permission of the dean of the College of Education.